Internet hub (links to web pages, mainly YouTube channels):

 Each school keeps an inventory of its property, in which individual products and items, and their condition and location, are recorded and updated.

-Metrics to collect include reported happiness and successes of former students, and the dental health and memorisation abilities of current students, to name a few.
+Metrics to collect include the reported happiness and successes of former responsibles, and the dental health and memorisation abilities of current responsibles, to name a few.

-The only thing that should be compulsory for the child is a yearly welfare check from the regulator, taking place in their responsible school.
+The only thing that’s compulsory for the responsible is a yearly welfare check from the regulator, taking place in their responsible school.
 The welfare check should be the start of a yearly data collection process by the regulator.
-They are asked to participate in health checks and a demonstration of their knowledge and skills: the child chooses from a list of available tests to take, and can also demonstrate their abilities open-endedly.
+They are asked to participate in health checks and a demonstration of their knowledge and skills: they choose from a list of available tests to take, and can also demonstrate their abilities open-endedly.
+Yes, this includes adults.

-The child can choose to make their profile discoverable by employers, and can edit what is visible to employers.
-Assuming full data collection acceptance, their profile will contain a lot of information not included in CVs, including allergies and intolerances, Human Benchmark scores, VO₂ max, grip strength, and videos of them doing things.
+The responsible can choose to make their profile discoverable by employers, and can edit what is visible to employers.
+Assuming full data collection uptake, their profile will contain a lot of information not included in CVs, including allergies and intolerances, Human Benchmark scores, VO₂ max, grip strength, and videos of them doing things.

-Data collection acceptance should itself be a metric by which schools and strategies are judged, but they shouldn't be judged harshly if children decline to participate in loads of testing beyond the basics.
+Data collection uptake is a metric by which schools and strategies are judged.
+They aren’t judged harshly if responsibles decline to go through loads of testing beyond the basics.

-The regulator should, with video evidence, get to know each child in terms of their educational and non-educational desires and interests.
+The regulator, with video evidence, gets to know each child in terms of their educational and non-educational desires and interests.

 Data collectors show up to schools unannounced and wearing headcams which are livestreaming to regulator offices.
 Their full interactions with schools are recorded for maximum evidence.
 The regulator interacts with responsibles, seeking to build their profiles.